cdransf/cd-11ty/src/pages/uses.md

 <h3>macOS + iOS</h3>

 - [Bear](https://bear.app): native, fast and flexible — it's a breeze to use across Apple's ecosystem.
-- [Fantastical](https://flexibits.com/fantastical): the best and most powerful calendaring app for the Apple ecosystem, bar none.
 - [Ivory](https://tapbots.com/ivory): a beautifully designed and extremely well built Mastodon app — I use it as my go-to client across all of my devices.
+- [Parcel](https://parcelapp.net): the most flexible and reliable package tracker for Apple's ecosystem.
+- [Flighty](https://flightyapp.com): I don't travel a ton but Flighty makes doing so a fair bit less stressful.

 <h3>iOS</h3>